Law 365's Microsoft fluent legal experts help Microsoft Partners grow their business through quick, affordable and accessible legal services.

-Platform as a Services Agreement (PaaS)
+Platform as a Service Agreement (PaaS)

 We love what platforms like Microsoft Azure can do for our clients.
 If you provide a similar Platform as a Service (PaaS), then you need to create an agreement that meets the technical and specialist requirements your platform deserves.